Coursera home page

 • Free courses have a time limit and usually do not include tests, grades, or a certificate of completion.

-• To get unlimited access to the course material and a certificate, you will usually need to pay to upgrade.
+• You will usually need to pay to upgrade to get unlimited access to the course material and a certificate.

 • Paid courses usually cost between $39-$89.